xflr/locadora_admin/README.md

-This is a django project for my Bachelor's degree.
+This is a django project for my Bachelor's degree at ESAB.

-Sample app to manage old video rental stores.
+Sample app to manage video rental stores.

-@Alexandre Bressane - 2021
+@Alexandre Bressane - 2022